Indianapolis Water Quality at a Glance

 Indianapolis – Indiana – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-Indianapolis Citizens Energy Group manages water services for the greater Indianapolis area, serving approximately 400,000 customers across Marion County and portions of surrounding counties.
-The system includes over 4,000 miles of water mains, multiple treatment facilities, and various surface and groundwater sources, delivering roughly 125 million gallons daily to the Indianapolis metropolitan area.
+Indianapolis Citizens Energy Group manages water services for the greater Indianapolis area, serving approximately 900,000 customers across Marion County and portions of surrounding counties.
+The system includes over 4,000 miles of water mains, four treatment facilities, and various surface and groundwater sources, delivering roughly 125 million gallons daily to the Indianapolis metropolitan area.

-Indianapolis draws its drinking water from three primary sources: White River, Fall Creek, and Citizens’ network of groundwater wells drawing from the glacial aquifer system.
+Indianapolis draws its drinking water from four primary sources: White River (supplying two treatment plants), Geist Reservoir (Fall Creek Treatment Plant), Eagle Creek Reservoir (T.W.
+Moses Treatment Plant), and Citizens’ network of groundwater wells.
 The city utilizes a multi-source approach to ensure reliability during drought conditions or source-specific challenges.
-Indianapolis water quality has improved significantly in recent decades through substantial investments in advanced treatment technologies, though the system continues to address challenges related to aging infrastructure and emerging contaminants.
+Indianapolis water quality consistently meets federal standards through substantial investments in advanced treatment technologies, though the system continues to address challenges related to aging infrastructure and emerging contaminants like chromium-6 and disinfection byproducts.
 The utility has implemented comprehensive programs for water quality monitoring, infrastructure renewal, and customer assistance to maintain high water quality standards.

 Indianapolis Water Quality: Current Status (2024-2025)